DaphnaKrause/WINKNews_BusStopMap/README.md

 I have the data, *I Just need Lat and Long.*
 This is where handy dandy python always comes in clutch.
 I started writing a script that would run on a Google API
->You can have a couple [API’s Free](https://developers.google.com/maps/documentation/geocoding/get-api-key)on a trial basis Shout out to NICAR for helping me know what the heck I just said.
+>You can have a couple [API’s Free](https://developers.google.com/maps/documentation/geocoding/get-api-key) on a trial basis Shout out to NICAR for helping me know what the heck I just said.

 ## Back-on Deadline